-We are licensed to inspect septic systems, perform maintenance and file health reports on the operation of private and commercial septic systems in the state of Virginia:
+We are licensed to inspect and evaluate septic systems, perform maintenance and file health department reports on the operation of private and commercial septic systems in the state of Virginia:

 - We inspect septic systems requiring additional DEQ permits for direct discharge, commercial, rental, and UV light systems.

 Advantex, Puraflo, Ecoflo, Multiflo, AquaKlear Presby, Eco-Pod-N, Whitewater, Delta Environmental, Infiltrator, Fast, MicroFast, High Strength Fast, etc.

 What we do -